ovh/svfs/docs/PCS.md

 Once you have sourced the *openrc* file, your credentials will be available as environment variables, starting with prefix `OS_`.

-You can then use your credentials with svfs like this :
+You can use them with svfs like this :

 ```
 sudo mount -t svfs -o username=$OS_USERNAME,password=$OS_PASSWORD,tenant=$OS_TENANT_NAME,region=$OS_REGION_NAME pcs /mountpoint